What PMs Need To Know About Compliance Reporting Requirements

 - Quality Assurance: Complying with standards often leads to higher-quality outcomes.
 In other words, a project that meets all regulatory and industry standards often has better overall quality in its project deliverables.

 So in other words, compliance is important.
-It makes sense to have your compliance reporting covered from a financial, legal, and professional standpoint.
+It makes sense to have your compliance reporting requirements covered from a financial, legal, and professional standpoint.

 That said, you don’t want to start the compliance reporting process after a project is done.
 Instead, project managers need to think about compliance throughout the entire lifecycle of a project.
 Take a look at some of the key points in the project lifecycle when you should be thinking about compliance reporting: